lucaswlln/lucaswlln/README.md

 ## Hello there 👋

 - 🔭 I’m currently studing Software Engineering at Federal University of Ceará
-- 🌱 I’m currently learning JavaScript, Golang, C, React, Java, Python and prototyping
+- 🌱 Also, learning JavaScript, Golang, C, SQL, Java, Python and prototyping
 - 📫 How to reach me?
 My e-mail: lucaswllnwork@gmail.com or @lucaswlln on instagram
 - ⚡ Fun fact: I know how to draw, fight muay thai, advanced math and english 😁